 The Nominating Committee.
-The Board establishes a Nominating Committee annually in January or February or whenever necessary to fill a vacancy.
-The Nominating Committee includes two Elders and at least three members chosen from the Congregation who have been approved by the Board.
+The Board establishes a Nominating Committee annually in November or December or whenever necessary to fill a vacancy.
+The Nominating Committee shall include two Elders, unless there are fewer than two Elders, and at least three members chosen from the Congregation who have been approved by the Board.
 These members must show spiritual maturity and moral integrity.
-The Board chooses one of the Committee members to chair its meetings.
+The Board shall choose one of the Committee members to chair its meetings.
 At its first meeting, the Committee shall also appoint a secretary who is responsible to keep a record of each meeting and to furnish a copy of the record to the Board.
 The Committee is disbanded on the date of the Ministry Meeting at which the election takes place.

-The Committee's task is to recommend candidates for the offices of Elder, Deacon, Treasurer, and Church Clerk, in the following steps: 1) to consider names submitted by themselves or members of the Congregation; 2) interview potential candidates to determine eligibility and willingness to serve; and 3) vote to recommend candidates for specific offices.
-The Committee shall not recommend competing candidates for the same office.
+The Committee has two separate tasks: 1) to interview each Elder candidate referred to them by a simple majority of the Elders to determine his availability and qualifications and then to report their findings to the Board; 2) to recommend candidates for the offices of Deacon, Treasurer, and Church Clerk.
+They will consider names submitted by themselves or members of the Congregation; interview potential candidates to determine eligibility and willingness to serve; and vote to recommend candidates for specific offices.
+The Committee shall not recommend more than one candidate for each of the offices of Treasurer and Church Clerk.

-The Committee's recommended candidates are submitted to the Board for approval and then be presented to the Congregation at the Annual Meeting for election.
-(The same procedure shall be followed to fill any vacancy that occurs between Annual Meetings.)
+Recommended candidates are submitted to the Board for approval and then are presented to the Congregation at a Ministry Meeting for election.